JZomDev/zom-external-plugins/README.md

 To remedy that, this plugin mutes some annoying sounds without needing to disable area sounds altogether.

+It is recommended to enable `Mute other players' area sounds` in the `Music` plugin.

 ## Annoyance Mute Configuration

 ### Pet sounds